 University of Calgary

 Also known as ‘grad’ programs, you can study master’s in Canada across various streams.
-A few popular master’s degree programs in Canada include-
+A few popular degree programs include-

 Master of Arts (MA)